prathikshetty2002/prathikshetty2002/README.md

 - 👯 I’m looking to collaborate on **ML_Geeks**

-- 💬 Ask me about **Machine learning , Linux , Python and Open source**
+- 💬 Ask me about **Machine learning , Linux , Python and Open Source**

 - 📫 How to reach me **prathikkshetty15@gmail.com**